InfamousMusicify/MOTD/README.md

      /scoreboard players set @a[distance=..50] Logout 1 ,for an area of effect message.
 ~~~
 If your going to use this on a public or busy server I recommend using the PG edition. or edit some of the messages.
 You can customize the messages once downloaded, there are notes in the function files explaing how to change or add messages.

-     (There will be a depreceated pack of RFX soon if anyone wants the login music or visuals back.)

 ## [🔗Download🔗](https://github.com/InfamousMusicify/TRMotd/archive/refs/heads/master.zip)